jstoone/prioritize/README.md

 ---------------------------------

 ### FUNCTIONS  ####
-- Users ARE be able to:
+- PEOPLE ARE be able to:
     - Reposition tasks by Drag'n'Dropping
     - Dynamically add new tasks
     - Shortcuts:
         - Double-click-edit
 - PEOPLE WILL be able to:
+	- Create users && login with Facebook/Google
+		- Users WILL be able to:
+			- Delete tasks
 			- Get their tasks added to a database
             		- (notes get deleted on page refresh!)
-	- Create users
-		- Users WILL be able to:
 			- Create groups
+			- Change between fonts
+			-
 			- Share their tasks
 	- Read about MY way of sorting tasks though pri·or·i·tize
 	    - (this will be based on documented research and personal opinion)